bootstrap-vue/bootstrap-vue/src/components/form-date/README.md

 <!-- b-form-date-i18n.vue -->
 ```

-You can listen to for the `context` event to determine the locale that the calendar has resolved to.
+You can listen to for the `context` event to determine the locale and directionality that the
+calendar has resolved to.

 Refer to the [`<b-calendar>`](/docs/components/calendar#internationalization) documentation for
 additional details.